Baytown Core

 Why Highlands Requires Localized Planning

-I-10 access and ship-channel proximity is a meaningful project driver in Highlands.
+I-10 East access and Ship Channel proximity for industrial support building, equipment yard, and contractor laydown area development on Crosby-Lynchburg Road and adjacent industrial parcels is a meaningful project driver in Highlands.
 That affects how access, permitting response time, utility coordination, drainage planning, and field staffing should be organized before crews arrive on site.

-industrial support and yard-oriented properties and commercial reinvestment near established neighborhoods also shape the schedule.
+industrial support and yard-oriented property demand from Baytown and Channelview refinery and petrochemical contractor networks requiring affordable East Harris County land near the I-10 corridor and commercial reinvestment near the Highlands Neighborhood Center serving the established residential community with auto services, healthcare, and food service projects also shape the schedule.
 Commercial and industrial projects in this part of the upper Texas Gulf Coast often benefit from strong early communication because weather windows, inspection timing, and supplier lead times can shift quickly if the plan is too generic.

-We account for warehouse and support-space demand, owner-led upgrades and expansions, and drainage and access planning needs while keeping the owner's actual objective in view.
+We account for warehouse and industrial support space demand from refinery and petrochemical contractor operators needing affordable East Harris County land with I-10 and Ship Channel logistics access, owner-led upgrades and commercial expansions along Highlands corridor serving the refinery-worker and industrial contractor residential population, and San Jacinto River drainage, detention, and Harvey 2017 flood-recovery-compliant construction planning for flat East Harris County commercial and industrial sites while keeping the owner's actual objective in view.
 Whether the job is a new shell, a yard-driven industrial site, a commercial repositioning effort, or a multi-phase campus, the project has to end in a usable handoff and not just a list of completed scopes.

 How We Deliver Work In Highlands

-• Turnover planning that supports industrial support buildings and related facility types
+• Turnover planning that supports industrial support buildings and contractor equipment yards on I-10 East and Crosby-Lynchburg Road serving Baytown and Channelview petrochemical turnaround contractors and related facility types

 Projects in Highlands are managed with the same framework we use across the region: establish the real critical path, coordinate civil and vertical scopes honestly, and keep closeout active before the last phase of the job.
 That structure helps owners make faster decisions and reduces the risk of late-stage surprises.